-By design, Visual InterDev and FrontPage allow you to check out only the latest (tip) revision of a file.
+By design, FrontPage allows you to check out only the latest (tip) revision of a file.
 However, you can get a previous revision with the Version Manager desktop client, then check it back in as the tip revision.
 The previous revision is then available to check out from within your IDE.